 The Limbsaver Weed Eater Sling is slightly more expensive than some of the competition, but other than its inability to support truly heavy tools effectively, it is a very cost effective option.

-This trimmer harness is made of padded nylon and is compatible with several models of trimmer, and like all the other items on this list, it comes with the easy ability to adjust for nearly any size as it distributes the weight of the trimmer you use with it.
+This trimmer harness is made of padded nylon and is compatible with several models of trimmers, and like all the other items on this list, it comes with the easy ability to adjust for nearly any size as it distributes the weight of the trimmer you use with it.

 Unlike the previous item, this trimmer harness has a strap for each shoulder, so it is designed to more evenly distribute the weight of your brush trimmer.

-Naturally, having a strap for each shoulder is best if you are primarily concerned with reducing the fatigue from a carrying a heavy tool.
+Naturally, having a strap for each shoulder is best if you are primarily concerned with reducing the fatigue from carrying a heavy tool.